 A new tool, Go Wish, may be able to help cancer patients and caregivers discuss an uncomfortable topic: end-of-life care.
 Predicting life expectancy can be challenging for most doctors, especially with a rare cancer like mesothelioma.
-Go Wish is a card game about end of life wishes, focusing on a patient’s goals and priorities no matter the life expectancy.
-Learn more from our home care service providers, preferred over senior care centers in Beaumont, TX and surrounding areas.
+Go Wish is a card game about end-of-life decisions, focusing on a patient’s goals and priorities no matter the life expectancy.
+Learn more from our home care service team, preferred providers of Lumberton, TX senior care and care in nearby areas.

 For patients, it is a great way to understand what is most important to them.
 For caregivers, it is a great way to understand how patients wants to be treated, who they want by their side, and what matters most to them.
 For family members, it is a way to understand how to comfort their loved one.

 There are a few simple ways to play Go Wish: you can play by yourself, with a loved one, or for free online.
 Each deck of the game contains 36 cards, one being a wild card.
 The other 35 cards describe things that patients often say are important when they are faced with illness or cancer.
 The cards are easy to understand and are written in a positive tone.